MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/4-corporate-policies.md

 | **Resource consistency** | Cloud operations depend on consistent resource configuration.
 Through governance tooling, you can consistently configure resources to manage risks that are related to onboarding, drift, discoverability, and recovery. |
 | **Deployment acceleration** | A centralized, standardized, and consistent deployment and configuration approach improves governance practices.
 Use cloud-based governance tooling to accelerate deployment activities. |

 Risk is relative.
 A small company with a few IT assets in a building that's offline has low risk.
-If it adds users and an internet connection with access to those assets, the risk intensifies.
-When that small company grows to Fortune 500 status, the risks are exponentially greater.
-As revenue, business processes, employee counts, and IT assets accumulate, risks increase and coalesce.
+If the company adds users and an internet connection with access to those assets, the risk intensifies.
+If that small company grows to Fortune 500 status, the risks are exponentially greater.
+Risks increase and coalesce as revenue, business processes, employee counts, and IT assets accumulate.
 IT assets help generate revenue.
 An outage might stop that revenue stream.
-Every moment of downtime equates to loss.
+Every moment of downtime results in loss.
 As data accumulates, the risk for customers also grows.

 ## Tailwind Trader's risks